ResidentMario/py_d3/README.md

 Pages from the [D3 API Reference](https://github.com/d3/d3/blob/master/API.md) may be rendered in-notebook using `%d3 doc`.
 For example, you can render the `d3-array` reference by running `%d3 doc "d3-array"`.

+### Verbose Mode

+You can view code to-be-rendered using verbose mode: `%d3 -v`.
+This is helpful for debugging your application.

 ## Technical